Category filter

 Once the infrastructure is ready, move the devices.

-Step 1: Disenroll from current MDM
+Step 1: Disenroll from current device management platform

 - Manual: Go to Settings > General > Profile & Device Management on the device and remove the profile.